-- Rules that use All services - Rules with virtual services in providers or consumers - Rules with IP lists as providers or consumers - Stateless rules
+- Rules that use All services - Rules with virtual services in sources or destinations - Rules with IP lists as sources or destinations - Stateless rules

 AdminConnect is not supported in these situations:

 - AdminConnect does not support "TCP -1" (TCP all ports) and "UDP -1" (UDP all ports) services. - You cannot use Windows Server 2008 R2 or earlier versions as an AdminConnect server. - Windows Server does not support more than four IKE/IPsec security associations (SAs) concurrently from the same Linux peer (IP addresses).